Last updated on 2026-05-22

 Program overview

-The Agriculture and Food Production program at Saskatchewan Polytechnic is designed to equip students with the essential skills needed for a successful career in the agriculture industry.
-This program emphasizes sustainable food production, land management, and the use of modern technology in agriculture.
-With a focus on practical learning, students will gain hands-on experience and foundational knowledge that prepares them for various roles in the field.
-The program is particularly relevant in today's context of increasing food security challenges, making it an excellent choice for those passionate about agriculture and sustainability.
+The Agriculture and Food Production diploma program at Saskatchewan Polytechnic is designed to equip students with the essential skills needed for a successful career in the agriculture industry.
+This program emphasizes sustainable food production, land management, and the use of innovative technologies.
+With a focus on practical learning, students will gain hands-on experience in various aspects of agriculture, including crop production and farm management.
+The program is offered at the Moose Jaw campus and is structured to meet the growing demands of food security in a world with an increasing population.
+Graduates will be well-prepared to tackle challenges in the evolving agricultural landscape.

 Program structure

-The Agriculture and Food Production diploma program spans a duration of 80 weeks and is offered at the Moose Jaw campus.
+The Agriculture and Food Production diploma program spans a duration of 80 weeks and is delivered at the Moose Jaw campus.
 The program structure includes:

-• Classes and hands-on labs that total approximately 24–25 hours per week, complemented by an equal amount of time for homework and self-directed study.
+- Classes and labs that total approximately 24–25 hours per week, complemented by self-directed study and homework.

-• A capstone project that encourages teamwork and coordination among students.
+- A capstone project that fosters teamwork and coordination skills.

 Featured Experiences

-The Agriculture and Food Production program offers several unique features that enhance the learning experience:
+The Agriculture and Food Production program offers a variety of unique experiences that enhance learning and career readiness:

-• Participation in a capstone project that fosters collaboration and project management skills.
+- Participation in a capstone project that emphasizes collaboration and project management.

 Career Options

-• Agricultural Technologist: Work with agricultural technologies to improve crop yields and sustainability practices.
+- Agricultural Technologist: Work with agricultural technologies to improve crop yields and farm efficiency, utilizing data analysis and technology integration.

-• Agricultural Specialist: Provide expertise in banking, finance, or crop insurance, helping clients navigate the agricultural market.
+- Agricultural Specialist: Provide expertise in areas such as banking, finance, or crop insurance, advising clients on agricultural investments and risk management.

 These roles highlight the diverse opportunities available to graduates, allowing them to contribute significantly to the agriculture sector in Canada.